 About the PAS

-We are an International Charity (charity reg. no. 1147839) that is based in Bridgend, South Wales.
-The society was founded in 2005 by the current Executive Chairman, Martyn Hooper.
-The original aim of the society was simply to provide an easy to understand explanation of Pernicious Anaemia to newly diagnosed patients – at the time there was no such information available.
-It quickly became obvious that there were serious issues with the way in which B12 Deficiency in general, and Pernicious Anaemia in particular, is diagnosed and treated.
-The society was entered onto the U.K’s Charity Commission in July 2006.
+We are an International Charity (charity reg. no. 1147839) that was founded in Bridgend, South Wales by our former Executive Chair, Martyn Hooper MBE.
+The original aim of the Society was simply to provide an easy to understand explanation of Pernicious Anaemia to newly diagnosed patients – at the time there was no such information available.
+The Society was entered onto the U.K’s Charity Commission in July 2006.
+Still with a base in the UK but with members from all over the world, the Pernicious Anaemia Society has grown to represent people living with PA, struggling with diagnosis and treatment for PA and supporting their friends and family through raising awareness, education, research and tailored support services.

 Our Mission